khaled-amireh/khaled-amireh/README.md

-# Hey there 👋 I'm Khaled
+# 👋 Hey there, I'm Khaled

 ## 👨‍💻 About Me